houqb/SPNet/README.md

 Before training your own models, we recommend you to refer to the usage intruction described [here](https://github.com/hszhao/semseg).
 Then, you need to update the dataset paths in the configuration files.

+Four GPUs with at least 11G memory on each are required for synchronized training.

 ### Citation

 You may want to cite: